bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

     The system is scalable and perfectly fits for large data processing.

 - Velocity
     The Stream Juggler Platform is the solution for real-time processing that means the system can handle events as soon as they are available inside the system without specific delay.
-Alongside with the real-time processing, the micro-batch processing is supported in the system.
+Alongside with the stream processing, the micro-batch processing is supported in the system.

 - Variety
     The SJ-Platform components are ready-to-use and can be reorganized in various pipelines.
 Besides, the system is compatible with different types of data sources, data storages, services and systems.
 Stream Juggler Platform easily integrates with in-memory grid systems, for example, Hazelcast, Apache Ignite.

 The systems is available under Apache License v2.